rhiller/pi-thermometer/README.md

 All the interesting stuff is in the readTemp python script.
 The other files are just little scripts used to start things up or keep them running.

+Make sure that the one-wire drivers are loaded.
+The following two lines need to be in /etc/modules: w1_gpio w1_therm

 On the Raspberry Pi, I copied this entire tree into /home/pi/pi-thermometer.

 Then run (as root):